uwcsc/codeybot/docs/CONTRIBUTING.md

 2. If you wish to work on the issue, ask one of the CodeyBot developers to assign you to the issue.

-3. When you're done, make a PR from your branch to `master`.
+3. When you're done, make a PR from your branch to `main`.
 Make sure to link/reference the issue which contains your feature request in your PR.

 > Make sure to include screenshots/a demo of your feature request, if applicable.